 Many language learning programs rely on an audio-lingual approach, which begins with the basics such as vocabulary building and translating exercises.
 Most programs are able to test your level of proficiency and then adapt to that level.
 These tests often drill the same words that you get wrong over and over again until you’ve mastered them.
 This applies recycling and repetition, which are core elements for most language learning apps.

-The Best Language Learning Software for 2021
+The Best Language Learning Software Today

 Learning a new language is never easy, but it can be easier with the right mindset and the right tools.
 But before you even start, picking the right tools to help you out can be crucial.
 What language do you want to learn?
 Are you a beginner or already on your way to mastering this new language?
-How many weeks, days, or months can you dedicated to learning the language?
+How many weeks, days, or months can you dedicate to learning the language?

 These questions are important in setting goals for your language learning project, and it’s also crucial for when you have to look for the right tools.
 Luckily, we’ve uncovered some of the most reliable, affordable, and user-friendly language learnings apps available to help you on your language journey.